Introduction to Stock Market Chart Patterns

 While the former forms in an upward trend, the latter forms during a downward trend.

-If s security moves in the direction opposite to a trend indicated by the pattern, fresh level of support/resistance strengthens the pattern in terms of its new direction.
+If s security moves in the direction opposite to a trend indicated by the pattern, a fresh level of support/resistance strengthens the pattern in terms of its new direction.

 Cup and Handle Pattern-